Looking for more information?

 In the last five years, more than 1,000 clinical trials have used cell and gene therapies.
 Furthermore, over 500 cell and gene therapy candidates are being actively researched (1).
-Indeed, the 2017 approval of two autologous CAR T therapies has clearly shown that for treatments like this to expand, the paramount logistical support has to evolve rapidly.

 Building a supply chain to support a cell or gene therapy needs a clear understanding of many components.
 The therapy must be available when the patient requires their treatment, but doing this may also require swift, on-time delivery of starting materials to provide the manufacturing facility with the optimal product while meeting manufacturing run commitments.